← Reference Deep-Dives Reference Deep-Dive · 10 min read

 Before PMF, every conversation reshapes your understanding of the market.
 The information density per interview is extremely high because you are still discovering fundamental dynamics: who your user is, what job they are hiring your product for, and whether your solution approach matches their mental model.

 At this stage, the cost of not talking to customers is existential.
 A startup that ships for three months without customer conversations can build an entire product against the wrong problem.
-The $60-100 weekly investment in AI-moderated interviews is the cheapest insurance against this failure mode.
+The $60-200 weekly investment in AI-moderated interviews is the cheapest insurance against this failure mode, and the team should be running on the higher end of the cadence range — closer to 10 conversations per week than to three — for the first six to twelve months.

 Growth stage (50-500 users)

-Cadence: 2-3 conversations per product team per week.
+Cadence: 2-3 conversations per product team per week, with monthly deep-dive studies.

 Scale stage (500+ users)